 CI/CD

-Blumen can be integrated with CI/CD pipelines to deploy your dapps automatically.
+Blumen can be integrated with CI/CD pipelines to deploy dApps automatically.

 GitHub Actions